 Discover biogas and RNG technologies that are essential to maximizing municipal projects and overcoming challenges to generate low-carbon energy and meet sustainability targets.
-Leading technology providers discuss pre-treatment options, RNG production, CHP technologies, and co-digestion of sewage sludge and food waste and how it can be applied to municipal projects.
+Leading technology providers discuss pre-treatment options, RNG production and CHP technologies and how it can be applied to municipal projects.

 |2:20 – 3:15 pm||